UPDATED – May 20, 2021

 In 2020, the Embassy of Canada in Washington, D.C. partnered with Alvéole, a Montreal based company that installs beehives at businesses and schools across North America.
 And on June 2 of last year, we officially launched that partnership with the installation of two beehives on the roof of the Embassy.

 By now, most of us have heard about the decline of bee populations around the world and the impact that has for our environment.
 Studies have shown that one third of the food that we eat depends on pollinators like bees.
-We want to play our part to ensure that bee populations are healthy and start to make a comeback.
-Thousands of bees from the Embassy’s hives will fan out across Washington D.C. every day, collecting pollen and playing an important role in our local environment.
+We are playing our part to ensure that bee populations are healthy and start to make a comeback.
+With the installation of the hives, every day thousands of bees fan out across Washington D.C., collecting pollen and playing an important role in our local environment.

 Bees are also essential to agriculture in both Canada and the U.S. When the COVID pandemic first hit, there were significant limitations on air travel, which caused an issue for the normal shipment of U.S. bees to Canada for pollination.
 Through cross border collaboration with stakeholders and airlines, the necessary air cargo capacity was secured to fly in queen bees from California and Hawaii to Canada in time for the growing season, a win for both sides in sustaining binational trade and agricultural production.